Living in Kunming as a Student: What to Expect in 2026

 Most students find housing through one of these channels:

-1. KCEL accommodation service — the school helps arrange housing before you arrive, including homestays and shared apartments near campus
+1. KCEL accommodation service — the school helps arrange housing before you arrive.
+Options include hotels (some directly across the street from school) and apartments nearby.
+Note: homestay is no longer available.

 2. Local agents — after arriving, visit real estate offices near your preferred area.
 Bring a Chinese-speaking friend (or KCEL staff) for the first visit

-3. WeChat groups — Kunming has active expat and student housing groups where rooms are posted daily
+3. Online expat groups — Kunming has active expat and student housing communities online where rooms are posted regularly

 4. Short-term first — many students stay in a hostel or hotel for the first week while they apartment-hunt in person.
 Seeing the place before signing is important